clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 #### Is this good?
 This is clearly very different; filled with largely protective/utility spells, modified to work in AOE around the focus.
 They all have well-defined use cases, and are all sufficiently different that they are all worth using.

-### Ending thoughs
-If you've followed me through this rabbit hole in fantasy rule research, congratulations.
-Hope this has been interesting.
-At the very least, I will feel a little more confident in running high level games with liches.

 <!--
 If you want a wizard/sorcerer/warlock based one, you could instead use the following spells: